Last updated Apr. 18, 2023 by Charles Zemub

 But be sure to choose wisely when it comes to picking your partner!
 Here are some tips:

 - You want to partner with someone who does not have the same skill set as you do.
-The reason for this is that if they do have similar skillsets, then why would they need your help?
-They could take care of everything themselves and cut out the middle person—YOU So make sure they don’t have similar skill sets by researching their background before deciding whether or not they’ll be good partners for you.
+The reason for this is that if they do have similar skill sets, then why would they need your help?
+They could take care of everything themselves and cut out the middle person—YOU, So make sure they don’t have similar skill sets by researching their background before deciding whether or not they’ll be good partners for you.

-- You should also look for someone with similar goals and visions as yours—and ideally, someone who shares these goals and vision too!
+- You should also look for someone with similar goals and visions and, ideally, someone who shares these goals and visions too!
 Why?
 Otherwise, it might cause conflict, jeopardizing everything else being built between all parties involved (or worse yet, lead to lawsuits).
 This way, everyone knows what’s expected from each other, so there won’t be any surprises later down the road (if ever at all) when money gets involved–because trust me: money always gets involved sooner than later when creating partnerships like these.”